 Tracey D. Brown

 Named the president of the American Diabetes Association (ADA) in 2018, Tracey Brown was the first woman as well as the first African American to ever hold the organization’s chief role since its founding in 1940.
 Not only that, but living with type 2 diabetes, she became the first person to actually live with diabetes be named to that position.
 She started out as an R&D chemical engineer at Procter & Gamble, and over the years she moved into management at RAPP Dallas and Sam’s Club (a division of Walmart) before joining the ADA.
+She left the organization’s top role in 2021, to return to the private sector.

 Dr. Anne Peters